Skip to Content

 With an impressive drop of 26 meters (85 feet) from the surface to the water, it’s perfect for divers.
 There’s also a staircase to walk down to the water’s edge in case jumping off cliffs is not your thing!

-➤ If you want to save yourself the hassle of planning, this Chichen Itza, Cenote & Valladolid All-Inclusive Tour is a great option.
+▶️ If you want to save yourself the hassle of planning, this Chichen Itza, Cenote & Valladolid Tour is a great option.
 It includes a visit to Chichen Itza and Valladolid, and you’ll freshen up at a cenote afterward.
 Lunch is included and pickup from Tulum is available. ➥ BOOK IT NOW

-If you don’t want to travel the 2 hours between Tulum and Chichen Itza, consider visiting the ancient Mayan city of Coba.
 It’s tucked deep in the jungle between Tulum and Valladolid, and unlike the other cities, Coba was not a single site.
 It’s rather a collection of settlements connected to the main pyramid, which you can still climb!

 Crowds are definitely smaller here, and the structures are well preserved amid the beautiful lush green of the jungle.
 Really worth it!

-Coba can be easily reached from Tulum by car.
+Coba Mayan Ruins can be easily reached from Tulum by car.
 There are plenty of car rental companies in Tulum and driving will give you more flexibility to discover the area.
-From Tulum, take the Quintana Roo Highway 109.
-It’s only a 40-minute drive, and you’ll find Coba just off the main highway to Valladolid.

 To celebrate your 4 days in Tulum, how about checking out one of the many beach clubs Tulum is renowned for?
 There is no shortage of options here.

-Day 5: Beach Day or Xcaret/Xplor
+Day 5: Spend the Day at Xcaret or Xplor

 Here we are, the final day in this Tulum 5-day itinerary!
 By now, you have probably realized how much there is to do in Tulum and around.
 If you want to take this last day to simply relax at the beach, I get it!
 Beach time in Tulum is always a good idea.